-Prerequisite: ENGL 103 | F, S The class introduces students to the various genres of creative writing-short story, creative non-fiction, and poetry.
+Prerequisite: ENGL 103 | F, S

+The class introduces students to the various genres of creative writing-short story, creative non-fiction, and poetry.
 In this course students are exposed to examples of each genre; they participate in workshops evaluating both published and their own work.
 Over the course of the semester, students produce a portfolio of work in the genre(s) focused on that term.
 Specific course focus will be determined by the instructor.

-ENGL 211 | BRITISH LITERATURE FROM THE OLD ENGLISH PERIOD TO RESTORATION (3-0-3) Prerequisite: ENGL 103 | F (even years)
+ENGL 211 | BRITISH LITERATURE I (3-0-3)